Tiger-Fury/Xenia-Canary-Game-Plugins/README.md

 I have started developing this again "Viper Re-ignited" this is to support not only xenia emulator but also an RGH/Jtag.
 ## Update

-I have been told by several people that sometimes the Hashes don't match there games so going forward, I will only be proving a template for the plugin.toml file that you need to edit in Notepad and add your own hash
+I have been told by several people that sometimes the Hashes don't match there games so going forward, I will only be providing a template for the plugin.toml file that you need to edit in Notepad and add your own hash

 ## RGH/Jtag